deewhyweb/localrhmap/README.md

 Edit the PV defitions in RHMAP-PV/RHMAP to reflect the correct locations of the nfs shares from the virtualbox host.
 The path and server fields will need to be edited.

-## Core Installation
+## Installation
-1. Change into the rhmap-installer folder and dodify poc-inventory.yml the the correct hostname of your OCP instance
+1. Change into the rhmap-installer folder and modify poc-inventory.yml with the correct hostname of your OCP instance
 2. Execute the following which ensures required files are copied to required servers.
     ```
-    ansible-playbook -i ./pocv-inventory.yml playbooks/copyRequiredFiles.yml
+    ansible-playbook -i ./poc-inventory.yml playbooks/copyRequiredFiles.yml
     ```
 3. Create PV definitions for RHMAP pods.
       ```